I Got It Open, Didn't I? illustration by ©Opening a Bottle

 How come most of the articles are about Italian and French wine?
 You got something against American wine?

 Absolutely not.
-We love America, and we love American wine.
+We love America, and we appreciate American wine.
 In fact, it is a welcome break from what we normally cover.
-Know this: our intent is to build the resources necessary to cover America (and other international wine regions) more fully in the future.

 Key to Our Wine Icons